Related resources

 - Hosting discussions about disability with the bitesize inclusion toolkit.

-- Following the event’s official accounts on Twitter/X and Facebook.
+- Following the event’s official account on Facebook.
 You can also use the hashtag #UKDHM on social media posts celebrating the month.